streamnative/terraform-provider-streamnative/docs/resources/cloud_environment.md

 - `cloud_connection_name` (String) Name of the cloud connection
 - `environment_type` (String) Type of the cloud environment, either: dev, test, staging, production, acc, qa or poc
+- `support_email` (String) "The support email use for receive notification of cloud environment creation status
 - `network` (Block List, Min: 1) (see [below for nested schema](#nestedblock--network))
 - `organization` (String) The organization name
 - `region` (String)